TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tas.md

 \endcond

-This example do below:
+This example does the following:
 - Target-side application running on a Cortex R5F core.
-    - One TX channel and one RX flow are opened for each available MAC port.
+    - One TX channel and one RX flow is opened for each available MAC port.
     - The application has a menu to start the TAS test and to Print or Reset the Statistics.
 This menu along with application logs are implemented via UART.
 - Host-side functionality
 	- Wireshark can be used to receive and verify packet contents.